bain3/f.bain/README.md

 Sources for my end to end encrypted file sharing website.
 The server has no knowledge about the file uploaded, except for its size.

+Using f.bain as a website was always the intended way, but to increase the security even further a native command line utility was created ([fget](https://github.com/bain3/fget)).
+By using a native application you remove the risk of being served malicious javascript from a potentially compromised server.

 ## Deployment
 Deploying this website isn't very complicated.
 1. Clone this repo